 As a bonus, they are easier to make than all of the other recipes I researched and tested.
 I also can’t help but point out that fish cakes are substantially less expensive to make than crab cakes (this is the best crab cake recipe by the way!)

-The Secret (I Think?) to Making the Best Fish Cakes
+Secret to the Best Fish Cakes Recipe

 While trying to come up with this recipe, I tested a number of other fish cake recipes.
 Many were very good, but some simply did not hold together.
 At all.

 If there was one big secret to making this fish cakes recipe, I would have ton say it would be using raw fish.
 And if you have a food processor, it chunks up with just a few pushes of the pulse button.

 An Easier & Better Way to Make Fish Cakes

 Time after time the other fish cake recipes I tried called for cooking the fish first (this also adds an extra step!).
 Then, once cooked the recipes called for me to mix the cooked fish with the binding ingredients (egg, mayo, breadcrumbs, etc.).